Maximum Security wins Haskell, survives inquiry

 However, the stewards posted the inquiry sign.
 Videotape replays showed King for a Day had to check when Maximum Security and Mucho Gusto stormed past.

 The race was reviewed and the inquiry sign came down quickly, unlike the Derby when there was a 22-minute delay before Country House was elevated to the top spot and Maximum Security was dropped to 17th place.
-It was the first time a horse that crossed the finish line first in the Derby was disqualified.
+It was the first time a horse that crossed the finish line first in the Derby was disqualified for interference.

 This was one of the most bizarre days in the 52-year history of the Haskell.
 It also was just another weird twist in the 3-year-old picture.